 He embraced the “look” of a country boy quite easily.
 (It made great selfies) Still, he wasn’t really into all of the planting and harvesting stuff.
 So we put him on a tractor and put him to work to help build our homestead.
 He fell in love quickly.

-So you have to find what will peak their interest and plug them into that part of homesteading.
+The takeaway here is that you have to find what will pique their interest and plug it into that part of homesteading.
 They will be much more pliable and have a better attitude about helping with the homestead if they have a part of homesteading that really strikes their fancy.

 2. Let Them Get Their Hands on Equipment

 It doesn’t matter if you have boys or girls, all kids like to use tools.
 Adults do too.